 After the Christmas holidays in your first year, you should start thinking about securing accommodation for your second year.
-The Union of UEA students Home Run service has a housing event around this time every year and it is an ideal starting point for your search.
 Most students will have to find private accommodation for themselves, and living in a student house in Norwich is one of the defining experiences for UEA students.

 There are several important differences between accommodation in the private sector and living in student residences: